In many of the Genesis child themes the built-in breadcrumbs use the

 }

-The first line margin: 0 auto; centers the breadcrumb nicely within its wrapper.
+margin: 0 auto; centers the breadcrumb nicely within its wrapper.
 On the second line I added max-width: 1160px; because the Malcolm child theme uses a max-width of 1160px for both .site-inner and .wrap I then added a top and bottom padding of 20px.

 That’s all there is to it.
 You can see it in action by visiting the Malcolm demo site and clicking on a post.